Periodontics

 How We Can Help?

 The most common periodontal therapy method is a combination of treatments known as scaling and root planing.
-Through the scaling process, we can remove plaque and tartar that are harbored under the gums.
+Through the scaling process and supportive therapies like laser treatment and antibacterial solutions, we remove plaque and tartar hiding under the gum line.
 We then use the root planing process to smooth the gums, which will help keep plaque and tartar from coming back.

-Our office also incorporates the OralDNA diagnostic system, allowing us to better identify and treat bacterial infections such as periodontitis with incredible scientific precision.
+Our office also incorporates saliva diagnostic testing, allowing us to better identify and treat bacterial infections such as periodontitis with incredible scientific precision.
 With a simple saliva sample, we can discover the most effective means to treat the bacteria which is the source of the gum disease.

 Call Our San Luis Obispo Dental Office Today